premdub/DNS-practice/README.md

 4. Create a A record that links together the domain with the IP address of your flask app deployed on either GCP or Azure

 5. Create a markdown/readme file that contains the following information:
-The name of your purchased domain
+-The name of your purchased domain :

-A copy of the 'A' record settings that you needed to write (name, value, TTL) The cloud vendor you selected
+-A copy of the 'A' record settings that you needed to write (name, value, TTL) :

+-The cloud vendor you selected

-Brief instructions if something were to want to re-recreate your app on their own cloud VM
+-Brief instructions if something were to want to re-recreate your app on their own cloud VM

 6. A "/photos" folder that contains screen shots of your live flask application deployed on your website

 7. Once completed, please feel free to shut down the instance/VM to save money - UNLESS you want to keep it live (e.g., maybe your are creating a personal CV website to show off your new skills....)